institut-de-genomique/Kfir/README.md

         Usage : kfir -g <genome file> -r <reads file> -o <output prefix> {Options}
         !!
 Note : Arguments with * are required, the other are optionnal !!
 #Option
+the script needs the argument with '*' the other are optionnal.

         *     -g  <str> : reference genome/chromosome/scaffold
         *     -r  <str> : first file of reads - or list of files (.fq or .fq.gz) -p  <str> : second file of reads if paired-end files - or list of files (.fq or .fq.gz)